-- 1. The safe place designated by the School Director is the Education Lounge and Restrooms. - a.
+- 1. The safe place designated by the School Director is the public restrooms near the service desk. - a.
 All students and staff will be moved to the designated location. - b.
 Maintain flashlight and voice contact among staff members at all times.